 ‘I will be back before breakfast.’, I hushed, and disappeared.

 A blue haze still covered the valley as I walked along the brook, following it downstream.
 At times I had to ford, carefully hopping from one boulder to another, for preventing my shoes from being soaked.
 I’d soon reached the wooden bridge.
 Crossing over it, I continued the descend further.
 The stream had grown wider as it neared its culmination, and I had to keep walking on the same side.
 The sound of its cascading waters gradually diminished.
 Overpowered by the rumble of the larger torrent, it had eventually merged with the thunderous roar of the Pin-River.
 Flowing at steeper gradients, the river formed turbulent rapids.
 Millions of gallons of white water splashed against boulders, shaping and sculpting huge rocks.
 Chiselling out its course through the mountains, the river raged passed the village, originating from the far interiors of the valley, making interwoven channels of fluorescent turquoise waters.
 Behind the silhouette of the ridges, the pale purple halo, transitioned into a vibrant streak of crimson and then into hues of gold.

 As the shadows lifted from the slopes, the jagged rocks bathed in crisp sunlight, thrusted high in to sapphire skies.
 A plethora of colorful flowers embellished the hills, in shades of purple, yellow, and pink.
 As I’d moved up the trail, the melody of the stream re-emerged.
 Tiny passerines, sang and chirped, perching on the rocks, and at times whizzed in attempts to nibble on the bees, that hummed over the flowering herbs.
 With the onset of dawn, the village had sprung into action.

-A herd marched across the bridge, led by the more experienced animals.
-While the largest of the animals moved up the slopes in ease unassisted.
-The younger ones followed, sprinting and wading.
+A herd of buffaloes marched across the bridge, led by the more experienced animals.
+While the largest of the animals moved up the slopes in ease unassisted, the younger ones followed, sprinting and wading.
 A young boy and a girl trailed behind, droving the drifting juveniles.
-I’d tried to isolate one little calf, but there were many, that seemingly matched with the image that I had in memory.
+I’d tried to isolate the one little calf, but there were many, that seemingly matched with the image that I had in my memory.
 I could only hope that every head had been accounted for.